bitfactory-software/decision_tree/README.md

 ## Error Handling & Cancellation

 * Exceptions thrown inside the coroutine propagate through `co_await`.
-* UI-side cancellations (e.g. dialog closed) should resume with an error value or exception.
+* UI-side cancellations (e.g. dialog closed) should resume with a special value.
+* because the callback can only revieve on parameter, you must pack an error code into a struct, tuple or a std::expect

 Example: